AequilibraE/aequilibrae/docs/source/network.rst

-Although the behaviour of these trigger is expected to be mostly intuitive to anybody used to editing transportation networks within commercial modeling platforms, we have detailed the behaviour for all different network changes in :ref:`net_section3.1` .
+Although the behaviour of these trigger is expected to be mostly intuitive to anybody used to editing transportation networks within commercial modeling platforms, we have detailed the behaviour for all different network changes in :ref:`net_section5.1` .

 This implementation choice is not, however, free of caveats.
-Due to technological limitations of SQLite, some of the desired behaviors identified in :ref:`net_section3.1` cannot be implemented, but such caveats do not impact the usefulness of this implementation or its robustness in face proper use of the tool.
+Due to technological limitations of SQLite, some of the desired behaviors identified in :ref:`net_section5.1` cannot be implemented, but such caveats do not impact the usefulness of this implementation or its robustness in face proper use of the tool.

-As described in the :ref:`project` the AequilibraE network is composed of two layers (links and nodes), ...

-The parameters file has quite a few controls for the creation of AequilibraE networks, and it is important to discuss them

 Network Fields
 --------------

+As described in the :ref:`project` the AequilibraE network is composed of two layers (links and nodes), detailed below.

 Links
 ~~~~~

-There is a list of fields unique per direction (e.g. street name) and a list for direction-
-specific data (e.g. number of lanes)

-A few standard fields.

 Network links are defined by geographic elements of type LineString (No
 MultiLineString allowed) and a series of mandatory fields, as well a series of